 Second Opinion Spine Surgery

-Often it is believed that no one should undergo any type of surgery without receiving a second opinion, which on the surface seems like a good idea.
-Often times though, multiple opinions can cloud the diagnosis and make it more difficult for the patient to actually formulate a treatment plan with one of the treating physicians.
+Often it is believed that no one should undergo any type of surgery without receiving a second opinion.
+On the surface, this seems like a perfectly good idea.
+Often times though, multiple opinions can cloud the diagnosis.
+It can make it more difficult for the patient to actually formulate a treatment plan with one of the treating physicians.

-When to Consider a Second Opinion for Spine Surgery
+When to Consider A Second Opinion for Spine Surgery

-- If a surgeon cannot answer questions about the rationale for a proposed procedure or is vague on the surgical plan, another opinion is a good idea.
+- • If a surgeon cannot answer questions about the rationale for a proposed procedure or is vague on the surgical plan, another opinion is a good idea.

 - Another time it is good to get a second opinion is if the initial back surgery did not work and another surgery is being proposed.
 This advice is especially true if it involves fusing further segments of the spine.
 Often, if the initial fusion surgery does not work, further surgery will not be helpful.
-Only in very specific circumstances (i.e. pseudoarthrosis) is further surgery likely to be beneficial.
+Only in very specific circumstances (i.e. pseudoarthrosis), is further surgery likely to be beneficial.

 - There are times when a surgeon will ask a patient to get a confirmatory opinion prior to proceeding with surgery.
 In such a case, it is often best to let the treating surgeon pick the second opinion as they are best able to determine whose opinion they would value.

 If you are seeking a second opinion on whether or not spine surgery is the best possible option please do not hesitate to contact our expert spine team at any of our office locations.

 For more questions, contact our offices located in Dallas, Irving, Red Oak, Plano, Southlake, Grapevine, Colleyville and Duncanville marketplaces.